8go/pass-grave/README.md

 ## Requirements

 - `pass` from [https://www.passwordstore.org/](https://www.passwordstore.org/)
-- `tar` to be installed for zipping and compression.
+- `tar` and `gzip` for zipping and compression

 ## Notes

-Both files are tiny: 200 lines (script) and 23 lines (autocompletion) respectively.
+Both files are tiny: ~200 lines (script) and 23 lines (autocompletion) respectively.
 You can check them yourself quickly.
 No need to trust anyone.

 ## Contributions